Yuexi-Li/Data-Analytics/Notes/MindMap/t3_practical_statistics.md

 ### Sampling Dist.
 - Dist. of statistic
 ### Central Limit Theorem
-- **DEFI**: with a large enough sample size the sampling dist. of the mean will be normally distributed.

 - **Applies**
   `\(\bar x, p, (\bar x_1 - \bar x_2), (p1-p2) \)`
 - **Not apply**